 Any faculty member, staff member or administrator may file a grievance against any other employee of the College, against a student of the College or against the College itself.
 The person wishing to file the grievance should first consider how to resolve the matter directly with the other person(s).
 When this is not possible, then the Grievance Form must be completed.
-The forms are available from the Receptionist of the College, from the Dean of the Faculty or the President.
+The forms are available at http://williamsoncc.edu/wp-content/uploads/2016/08/Student-Complaint-Process.pdf, or administration on campus.
 The person filing the grievance may add other materials that seem pertinent to the issue as long as such materials are legal and in good taste as defined by the College.
 The completed Grievance Form must be filed with the President.

-If the matter is within the faculty or involves a faculty/student matter, the grievance will be assigned to the Executive Vice President of Academic Affairs who will talk with both the person filing the grievance and the person named in the grievance in an attempt to resolve the matter.
+If the matter is within the faculty or involves a faculty/student matter, the grievance will be assigned to the Vice President of Operations who will talk with both the person filing the grievance and the person named in the grievance in an attempt to resolve the matter.